WARMASTERS/cinch-game-bot/README.md

 Extend GameBot and override the methods listed in the section "Implementing classes should override these"

-You will probably want to call `common_commands` in the extending class.
+You will probably want to call `add_common_commands` in the extending class.

 The Game class provided in `game_class` must have the following instance methods: